 - The first circuit on the existing double-circuit 230 kV transmission line would be cleared, and the phase conductors would be moved off the two existing LSTs onto the temporary poles.
 The first circuit would then be re-energized. - The second circuit on the existing double-circuit 230 kV transmission line would be cleared, and the erection and interset of two new LSTs would be completed.
-The phase conductors for the circuit would be dead-ended and temporary jumpers would be installed. - The OPGW at each new tower would be secured. - The relocated 230 kV tower and three LSTs associated with the 230 kV interconnection would be installed within the existing transmission line easement., an existing LST would be removed, and - two additional LSTs or TSPs would be used to complete the interconnection and would be installed on the parcel that would be acquired for the development of the Estrella Substation would be installed for the Estrella Substation interconnection. - The second circuit on the existing 230 kV transmission line would be re-energized and the first circuit cleared.
+The phase conductors for the circuit would be dead-ended and temporary jumpers would be installed. - The OPGW at each new tower would be secured. - The relocated 230 kV tower and three LSTs associated with the 230 kV interconnection would be installed within the existing transmission line easement. - Two additional LSTs or TSPs would be used to complete the interconnection and would be installed on the parcel that would be acquired for the development of the Estrella Substation. - The second circuit on the existing 230 kV transmission line would be re-energized and the first circuit cleared.
 The existing phase conductors would be transferred from the temporary poles to the new towers.
 The phase conductors on the new towers would be dead-ended and permanent jumpers installed; the phase conductors would be reattached, and the first circuit would be re-energized. - The temporary poles and anchors used for the shoo-fly would be removed.